NCSEA U 2025 at Policy Forum

 How can we identify if our intended message was received in the way we hoped?
 What are some tools that we can utilize to measure?
 How can we avoid some pitfalls in our measurement efforts?
 Why do we even want to measure the effect of our intended message?

-NCSEA is excited to welcome Lisa Skenandore and Jim Fleming as the 2025 NCSEA U instructors.
+NCSEA is excited to welcome Jim Fleming and Tanguler Gray as the 2026 NCSEA U instructors.

 James C. Fleming – Director, North Dakota DHS, Child Support Enforcement Division